Seasawher/mathlib4-help/docs/commands.md

   #moogle "If a natural number n is less than m, then the successor of n is less than the successor of m."
   sorry
 ```

+You can modify the Moogle URL by setting the `LEANSEARCHCLIENT_MOOGLE_API_URL` environment variable.

 ## \#norm_num
 Defined in: `Mathlib.Tactic.normNumCmd`